 This program condenses all of the latest proven scientific methodologies and processes you need to know and master into three or five compact days.
-It has been developed based on the successful "How to build a startup" curriculum from Stanford and Berkeley and designed to deliver the essentials as fast and as hands-on as possible.
+It has been developed based on the successful curriculum from Stanford and Berkeley and designed to deliver the essentials as fast and as hands-on as possible.

 A well-placed Keynote speech, often at an pre-existing internal company event or summit, can help to establish a common language and a first step to understanding the innovation challenges of today and tomorrow.

 The Keynote gives an overview of the options available, the why and the how the game of innovation and growth has changed, where we are heading, and how other industry leaders are dealing with it.